Inn on the Park

 No analysis available

-Public remarks consistently indicate parking is not deeded with language such as 'PARKING is not deeded' and statements that parking must be rented from the association or manager.
-Therefore parking_deeded is false with high confidence.
+Public remarks consistently indicate parking is not deeded with language like 'PARKING is not deeded' and that parking must be rented from the association.
+This yields high confidence that parking_deeded is false.

 No analysis available